 The experienced lawyers at New York Family Law Group may be able to help you protect your children.
 Call us to discuss your child’s future today at Contact (718) 293-1542.
 We may be able to help.

 In a guardianship hearing, the court will determine if it’s in the child’s “best interests” to allow them to become their guardian.

-This will be based on your testimony, the evidence about the child’s circumstances, and the child’s wishes, and all other applicable circumstances, such as the death or incapacity of one or both parents.
+This will be based on your testimony, the evidence about the child’s circumstances, the child’s wishes, and all other applicable circumstances, such as the death or incapacity of one or both parents.
 Then, the court will make a ruling and issue “letters of guardianship.”

 Before the guardian’s appointment can become permanent, they will have to undergo fingerprinting and background checks.
-Any person with a previous child abuse or neglect case cannot become a guardian.
+Any person with previous child abuse or neglect case cannot become a guardian.

 Custody is the right to have someone under your control.
 Two types of custody exist: legal and physical.
 Sometimes, the same person can have both physical and legal custody.
 But not in all cases.
 When an adult takes responsibility for the child’s welfare and is responsible to take care of it, this is called physical custody.
 The child usually lives with the adult.
 When an adult is given legal custody, it means that they have the authority to make important decisions about the child’s life.